crisprVerse/crisprScore/README.md

-The CFD off-target specificity prediction algorithm was initially developed for the CRISPR/Cas9 system, and was shown to be superior to the MIT score (Doench et al. et al. 2016).
-Unlike the MIT score, position-specific mismatch weights vary according to the nature of the nucleotide substitution (e.g. an A->G mismatch at position 15 has a different weight than an A->T mismatch at position 15).
+The CFD off-target specificity prediction algorithm was initially developed for the CRISPR/Cas9 system, and was shown to be superior to the MIT score (Doench et al. 2016).
+Unlike the MIT score, position-specific mismatch weights vary according to the nature of the nucleotide substitution (e.g. an A-\>G mismatch at position 15 has a different weight than an A-\>T mismatch at position 15).

 Similar to the `getMITScores` function, the `getCFDScores` function takes as argument a character vector of 20bp sequences specifying the